CubertCoin/cubertcoin/faq.md

 ### Will new tokens be created after launch?

 No. The total supply of **1,000,000,000 $CUBE** is fixed and will never increase.
-No new tokens will ever be minted beyond the initial supply.

-This is by design — to ensure fairness, transparency, and long-term trust within the Corporate Survivors community.
+This is not just a promise — it is a technical guarantee.
+Immediately after the token is created, the **mint authority will be permanently revoked on-chain**.
+This makes it technically impossible for anyone — including the Founder — to ever create additional $CUBE tokens.
+The revocation transaction will be publicly verifiable on Solscan.

 ### What are the tokenomics?